CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

 A former resident, who used to live here, had stashed a chest filled with coins beneath the flagstone floor of his residence.
 A comprehensive search of the interior of the eastern cottage and a successful DC 10 Perception Skill Check will reveal the old chest nestled amid the roots of a tree growing through the house.
-The chest holds 700 copper pieces, 160 silver pieces, and 90 bronze coins.
+The chest holds 2300 copper coins, and 90 bronze coins.

 #### Awarding Skill & Destiny Points